How to PR in the Marathon (Tread Lightly Podcast)

 You just crossed the finish line of your marathon – congrats!
 As many runners know, the hours and days after a marathon can feel really

 One of the most effective ergogenic supplements may be in your pantry: baking soda.
-However, using sodium bicarbonate as a performance aid is not as
+However, using this kitchen staple as a performance aid is not

 Most runners will experience a running-related injury at some point.
 Most of these injured runners will take the necessary time off from running, whether it’s